'Rents start from Rs 2 lakh': The house-hunting experience of expats in Delhi

 So, you have been offered a posting in India and you will have to make New Delhi your home for the next five years.
 Where do you start looking for a house?
-Living and working in the national capital of India often comes with the great promise of exploring Indian food, holiday hubs and natural sites.
+Living and working in the national capital of India often comes with the great promise of exploring Indian food, holiday hubs, and natural sites.
 But setting down roots in India can be tricky business and you may want a clear map of how your life in India is going to be before jumping in on choosing a place to live in.

 What to expect in India

 “India offers various kinds of lifestyles and usually those who arrive in India for a stretch of time are consulate employees or employees of global companies that post their top officials here.
 The locations obviously vary according to the lifestyle they adopt in India.
 How a single person wants his or her Delhi life to be, is likely to be very different from someone who is coming down as a couple or in another case a family with a few kids.
-Finding accommodation in Delhi for ambassadors or for top executives in Mumbai and at times in Goa depends on their family setup,” Sushmita Clays, realtor and founder, Welcome Home Luxury Real Estate Services told Business Today.
+Finding accommodation in Delhi for ambassadors or for top executives in Mumbai and at times in Goa depends on their family setup,” Sush Clays, realtor and founder, Welcome Home Luxury Real Estate Services told Business Today.
 Clays has been helping expats set up their Indian homes for over five years.

 Finding a house in New Delhi

 Locations, where people want to set up their homes, depend on two things: the budget and the lifestyle.
 But there are teething problems galore when one decides to set up a home.
-Rebecca Hauge came to India from Switzerland with her husband and kids in December 2020 when her husband was posted at the upcoming Jewar airport project as its Chief Development Officer.
-Hauge herself is a marketing and PR professional.
+Rebecca Haug came to India from Switzerland with her husband and kids in December 2020 when her husband was posted at the upcoming Jewar Airport project as its Chief Development Officer.
+Haug herself is a marketing and PR professional.
 She has set up her home in a lavish flat in Delhi’s Chanakyapuri area.
 “I started working on my relocation right from Switzerland.
 There were multiple factors to consider - the interiors, and the school for our children were all factors on which we decided to start our house hunting.
 My husband had to report to Jewar but we decided to continue to live in Delhi.
 The initial challenges were about finding the right house, setting up the décor and getting kids started with school.
 Everything took place quickly in some months with the support we received here.
 From getting a yoga teacher to the markets, we received help for everything.
-We love India and want to continue living here,” Hauge told Business Today.
+We love India and want to continue living here,” Haug told Business Today.

 The price you pay